blumixid/docs/admin/index.md

 In the Quota Monitoring section, you can expand the section and view the following information:

-**Note**: The data is automatically refreshed every 4 hours.
-Click **Recalculate**, if you want to refresh the data on the page before it is automatically updated.

 - Environment memory usage.
 This section details the memory usage for the full system environment.
-	The chart provides information that includes used system memory, total system memory, quota that is used, and the total quota allocated.
+The chart provides information that includes the physical memory that is in use and the limit of physical memory, the reserved limit of memory and the quota of resverved memory, and the total quota of memory for your environment.
 The following list of terms defines the types of memory usage that are displayed in the chart.

 	<dl>
-	<dt><strong>Used system memory</strong></dt>
+	<dt><strong>Physical Used</strong></dt>
 	<dd>The physical memory that is used by your environment.</dd>
-	<dt><strong>Total system memory</strong></dt>
+	<dt><strong>Physical Limit</strong></dt>
 	<dd>The total physical memory that is available to your environment.</dd>
-	<dt><strong>Quota deployed</strong></dt>
+	<dt><strong>Quota Reserved</strong></dt>
-	<dd>The sum of memory that is allocated for all deployed apps, across all organizations.
-The sum of
-	the quota deployed can exceed the physical total system memory for your environment.
-For example, if you have a total system memory of 16 GB, and you allocate 4 GB of memory each for a total of five different organizations, the total quota exceeds the total system memory that has been allocated to you for all organizations.
-However, in many cases, the organizations might not use the total quota that is allocated individually to each organization.
-In addition, all organizations might not use their total quota allocation of memory all at the same time. </dd>
+	<dd>The sum of memory that is reserved for all deployed apps, across all organizations.
+The sum of the quota reserved can exceed the physical limit of memory for your environment.
+For example, if you have a physical memory limit of 16 GB, and you reserve 4 GB of memory each for a total of five different organizations, the quota reserved exceeds the physical limit of memory.
+However, in many cases, the organizations might not use the total quota that is reserved individually to each organization.
+In addition, all organizations might not use
+	their total quota of reserved memory all at the same time.</dd>
+	<dt><strong>Reserved Limit</strong></dt>
+	<dd>The total memory that can be reserved across all organizations for your environment.</dd>
 	<dt><strong>Total quota</strong></dt>
-	<dd>The total memory that is allocated across all organizations.</dd>
+	<dd>The total memory that is allocated across all organizations for your environment.</dd>
 	</dl>
+	**Note**: The data is automatically refreshed every 4 hours.
+Click **Recalculate**, if you want to refresh the data on the page before it is automatically updated.

 - Organization memory usage.
 This section details the memory usage at an organization level.
-You can view the total quota allowance and the quota that is deployed for each organization.
-The chart provides information that is listed by highest memory usage per organization, and the organization that uses the largest amount of memory, by default, is listed first.
-You can sort by ** Highest Memory Usage** and **Excess Memory Allocation**.
+You can view the total quota allowance and the quota that is reserved for each organization.
+The chart provides information that is listed by highest memory reserved per organization, and the organization that reserves the largest amount of memory, by default, is listed first.
+You can sort by **Highest Memory Usage** and **Excess Memory Allocation**.

 	<dl>
 	<dt><strong>Highest Memory Usage</strong></dt>
 	<dd>Use this option to identify the org using the greatest amount of memory.
-Sort by highest memory
-	usage to identify the organizations that are using the most amount of memory.
+Sort by highest memory usage to identify the organizations that are using the most amount of memory.
 The list is sorted by quota deployed. </dd>
 	<dt><strong>Excess Memory Allocation</strong></dt>
-	<dd>Use this option to identify organizations that have a quota plan that is larger than needed.
+	<dd>Use this option to identify organizations that have a quota reserved that is larger than needed.
 Sort by excess memory usage to identify organizations that are using the lowest amount of memory for the quota that has been allocated for the org. </dd>
 	</dl>

 ### Adjusting quota plans